mailcmd/pish_ex/README.md

   delay: <integer>

   # It is possible that you need wait for a specific string/regex before send the command.
 If you set
-  #rompt`, Pish wait for it and then will send the command.
+  # `prompt`, Pish wait for it and then will send the command.
 If `prompt` is nil or not defined
   # Pish does not wait and directly will send the command.
   prompt: <string | regex>,